KTStephano/ktstephano.github.io/rendering/stratusgfx/frame_analysis.md

 I will likely continue working on this rendering engine to some extent so that I can keep researching and learning about graphics programming.
 These are the areas I am strongly interested in going forward:

 * Porting the renderer to Vulkan
-* Switching to a global illumination approach based on either voxel cone tracing or ray tracing signed distance fields (or maybe something else?
+* Switching to a global illumination approach based on either voxel cone tracing or ray traced signed distance fields (or maybe another approach?
 I am not sure yet)
 * High-quality anti aliasing even while the camera is moving using Temporal Super Sampling Anti-Aliasing (TSSAA) which was showcased in Doom 2016

 # Helpful Resources and References